GoogleCloudPlatform/cloud-foundation-toolkit/config-connector/solutions/networking/helm/autoneg/README.md

 ## REQUIREMENTS

-1. GKE Cluster with Config Connector
 1. [Helm](../../../README.md#helm)
+1. GKE Cluster with Config Connector.
+This solution assumes that all resources are installed in the same project, where the cluster with Config Connector is installed, and that load balancing resources are installed on the same cluster where Config Connector is installed.
+If you would like to configure your resources in a different project, the easiest approach would be to give your Config Connector service account (`cnrm-system`) owner permissions on this. target project.
+1. If your Config Connector version is earlier than [1.11.2](https://github.com/GoogleCloudPlatform/k8s-config-connector/releases) you need to apply [this workaround](https://github.com/GoogleCloudPlatform/k8s-config-connector/issues/78#issuecomment-577285402) to `iampolicymembers.iam.cnrm.cloud.google.com` CRD.
+1. `compute.googleapis.com` and `container.googleapis.com` API should be enabled on the project managed by Config Connector, in addition to the default services enabled.

 ## USAGE

 All steps are run from this directory.

+1. Create the clusters.

-1. Review and update the values in `./lb/values.yaml`.
-Note that if you change cluster name and locaiton, you will need to change how they are used in `gcloud container clusters get-credentials` commands below.
+    Review and update the values in `./clusters/values.yaml`.
+Note that if you change cluster name and location, you will need to change how they are used in `gcloud container clusters get-credentials` commands below.
 [PROJECT_ID] refers to the project where all the GCP resources will be created.

+    ```bash
+    # validate your chart
+    helm lint ./clusters/ --set projectId=[PROJECT_ID]

+    # check the output of your chart
+    helm template ./clusters/ --set projectId=[PROJECT_ID]

+    # install your chart
+    helm install ./clusters/ --set projectId=[PROJECT_ID] --generate-name
+    ```

-1. Configure clusters and load balancing resources with Helm
+1. Create load balancing resources.

+    Review and update the values in `./lb/values.yaml`.
+[PROJECT_ID] refers to the project where all the GCP resources will be created.

     ```bash
     # validate your chart